kalibani/crdt-tic-tac-toe/README.md

 - hit npm i && npm run dev

  ## Try the live version here : https://crdt-tic-tac-toe-one.vercel.app/
-open 2 window of chrome, start play and spot the live changes
+- open 2 window of chrome
+- start play and spot the live changes

-## this simple game are using Yjs as the CRDT model as shared data types that can be manipulated concurrently.
+this simple game are using Yjs as the CRDT model as shared data types that can be manipulated concurrently.